pulumi/docs/content/docs/reference/programming-model.md

 #### URNs {#urns}

-The URN of a resource is constructed from the name provided by the resource, the type of the resource, and the types of all the parent component resources.
+The Unique Resource Name (URN) of a resource is constructed from the name provided by the resource, the type of the resource, and the types of all the parent component resources.
 It also includes information about the project and stack.
 For example:

 ```
 urn:pulumi:thumbnailer-twitch::video-thumbnailer::cloud:bucket:Bucket$cloud:function:Function::onNewThumbnail